2021–22 Football Superleague of Kosovo

 The 2021–22 Football Superleague of Kosovo season, also known as the BKT Superleague of Kosovo (BKT Superliga e Kosovës) for sponsorship reasons with Banka Kombëtare Tregtare was the 23rd season of top-tier football in Kosovo.
 The season began on 21 August 2021 and ended on 22 May 2022.
 A total of 10 teams are competing in the league: seven teams from the 2020–21 season and three teams from the 2020–21 First Football League of Kosovo.
 Prishtina are the defending champions from the previous season.

 Teams

-Ten teаms will compete in the leаgue – the top seven teаms from the previous season and the three teams promoted from the First Football League of Kosovo.
-The promoted teаms are Malisheva, Ulpiana and Dukagjini.
-They will replаce Trepça '89, Arbëria and Besa Pejë.
+Ten teams will compete in the league – the top seven teams from the previous season and the three teams promoted from the First Football League of Kosovo.
+The promoted teams are Malisheva, Ulpiana and Dukagjini.
+They will replace Trepça '89, Arbëria and Besa Pejë.

-Stаdiums and locаtions
+Stadiums and locations

 Note: Table lists in alphabetical order.